Test Design and Development

 The order of the steps varies slightly across content areas but always includes each of the processes outlined in the above graphic.
 Additionally, ELA passages are also reviewed by both content and bias & sensitivity committees prior to questions being written.

 Select: English Language Arts | Mathematics | Science and Tech/Engineering | History and Social Science

-assist the Department with the review of all MCAS test questions and ELA passages.
-All test questions are reviewed before they are field tested, and again with their field-test performance data.
-Members review items for bias and sensitivity concerns based on considerations of age, culture, disability, ethnicity, gender, geography, languages spoken, race, religion, sexual orientation, and socioeconomic status.
-Members identify and make recommendations to the Department for test questions and passages with potential bias or sensitivity issues.
+The BSC is made of Massachusetts educators that assist the Department with the review of all MCAS questions and ELA passages.
+All questions and passages are reviewed before they are field tested and again with their field-test performance data.
+Members review questions and passages for bias and sensitivity concerns based on considerations including ability, age, culture, ethnicity, gender, geography, languages spoken, race, religion, sexual orientation, and socioeconomic status.
+Members identify and make recommendations to the Department for questions and passages with potential bias or sensitivity issues.

 ADC and BSC members serve on the committees for a two-year term.
 The Department will be recruiting educators to serve on these committees in late summer-early fall 2021 for the next term that will begin in January 2022 and last through December 2023.
 If you would like to be notified when the recruitment for these committees begins, please provide your contact information.

 Committee members typically commit to attending 3–6 days of meetings throughout the school year and 2–5 days during the summer (depending on the committee).
 To support educators' ability to participate, either a reimbursement for substitute teachers (during the school year) or an honorarium (during the summer) is provided.
 Professional development points (PDPs) are also given to members based on their hours of participation on an ADC or BSC.
 Additional information will be provided during the recruitment period.

 Last Updated: July 9, 2021